How can I help you?

 Conditional cell customization

-When exporting data from the Syncfusion Angular Grid, you have an option to conditionally format the cells in the exported PDF document.
-This allows you to customize the appearance of specific cells based on their values or other criteria.
+When exporting data from the Syncfusion® Angular Grid, there is an option to conditionally format the cells in the exported PDF document.
+This enables customizing the appearance of specific cells based on their values or other criteria.

-To implement conditional cell formatting, you can utilize the pdfQueryCellInfo event of the Grid.
-Within this event, you can access the cell object using the args.cell
+To implement conditional cell formatting, utilize the pdfQueryCellInfo event of the Grid.
+Within this event, the cell object can be accessed using the args.cell property and its properties, such as the background color, can be modified based on desired conditions.

 import { Component, OnInit, ViewChild } from '@angular/core';